Types of surgery

 Full thickness resection

-You have all the bone in your jaw removed.
-You may have this if an x-ray shows that your cancer has spread to your jawbone.
+You have all or part of the jaw removed.
+You may have this if an x-ray shows that your cancer has spread to your jawbone or is very close to it.
+This surgery is usually for more advanced cancer and ensures that the cancer is fully removed.

 Surgery on the bones in the roof of the mouth (hard palate)